 Non-U.S. taxation - Dividend and interest income are recorded net of non-U.S. taxes paid.
 The fund may file withholding tax reclaims in certain jurisdictions to recover a portion of amounts previously withheld.
 As a result of rulings from European courts, the fund filed for additional reclaims related to prior years.
 These reclaims are recorded when the amount is known and there are no significant uncertainties on collectability.
-During the year ended November 30, 2023, the fund recognized \$607,000 in reclaims (net of \$6,000 in fees and the effect of realized gain or loss from currency translations) and \$11,000 in interest related to European court rulings, which is included in dividend income and interest income, respectively, in the fund's statement of operations.
+During the year ended November 30, 2023, the fund recognized \$7,186,000 in reclaims (net of \$3,862,000 in fees and the effect of realized gain or loss from currency translations) and \$976,000 in interest related to European court rulings, which is included in dividend income and interest income, respectively, in the fund's statement of operations.
 Gains realized by the fund on the sale of securities in certain countries, if any, may be subject to non-U.S. taxes.
 The fund generally records an estimated deferred tax liability based on unrealized gains to provide for potential non-U.S. taxes payable upon the sale of these securities.

 Distributions - Distributions determined on a tax basis may differ from net investment income and net realized gains for financial reporting purposes.
-These differences are due primarily to different treatment for items such as currency gains and losses; short-term capital gains and losses; capital losses related to sales of certain securities within 30 days of purchase; cost of investments sold; net capital losses and non-U.S. taxes on capital gains.
+These differences are due primarily to different treatment for items such as currency gains and losses; short-term capital gains and losses; capital losses related to sales of certain securities within 30 days of purchase; unrealized appreciation of certain investments in securities outside the U.S.; cost of investments sold; net capital losses; non-U.S. taxes on capital gains and income on certain investments.
 The fiscal year in which amounts are distributed may differ from the year in which the net investment income and net realized gains are recorded by the fund for financial reporting purposes.
 The fund may also designate a portion of the amount paid to redeeming shareholders as a distribution for tax purposes.

-During the year ended November 30, 2023, the fund reclassified \$55,677,000 from total distributable earnings to capital paid in on shares of beneficial interest to align financial reporting with tax reporting.
-The fund also utilized capital loss carryforward of \$224,512,000.
+During the year ended November 30, 2023, the fund reclassified \$119,257,000 from total distributable earnings to capital paid in on shares of beneficial interest to align financial reporting with tax reporting.
+The fund also utilized capital loss carryforward of \$827,777,000.